-‘New era’: Tusk celebrates exit polls suggesting opposition win in Poland
+Tusk celebrates potential win over ruling nationalists in Poland election

 Poland should see official election results from Monday but exit polls suggest an end to eight years of nationalist rule.